 The selectionprocess is in accordance with the Higher Education Ordinance and the local order of admission.

 The teaching consists of lectures and seminars where the course material will be presented, analyzed, and discussed.
 Guest lectures may occur.
-Compulsory attendance is required on some occasions.
-Language of instruction is English or Swedish.
+Attending the seminars is compulsory.
+Teaching language is English.

 For grading criteria see www.miun.se/betygskriterier.